Hail storms in Pollensa as snow alert is issued

 Some parts of the island were hit by hail storms this afternoon as the Met Office warned that snow could fall in mountain areas.
-The island remains on bed weather alert.
+The island remains on bad weather alert.

 Hail storms in Pollensa as snow alert is issued